gcallah/JohnGray/papers/callahan.md

 or isn't is the point of contention, and Gray certainly cannot show that there are no better or worse answers to moral questions simply by showing that there are different answers.

+Gray contrasts the idea of morality found, for instance, in Christianity, with that of the Chinese ideal of "living according to *tao*" (2020, p.
+47).
+But this ignores the deep similarities between Taoism and Christianity, as demonstrated by, e.g., Damascene (2002).

 In the last chapter of *Feline Philosophy*, Gray offers ten "feline hints" (2020, pp. 108-111).
 All of them are interesting, and many of them strike me as fairly sound.
 But entire list rests uneasily with feline commandment number nine, which advises "Beware anyone who offers to make you happy": isn't that what Gray (or his cat?) is doing